 Once you’ve heat treated the flour, the rest of the cookie dough recipe takes minutes to make.

 The edible cookie dough can be eaten right away or chilled in the refrigerator for up to a week.
-If chilling, let it sit out for at least an hour at room temperature before serving.
+If it’s a bit too firm for your liking eating it directly from the fridge, let it sit out for 20-30 minutes to slightly soften.

 - 1 cup (140g) all-purpose flour

 - 1/2 cup (115g) unsalted butter, softened to room temperature

 - 1 cup. minus 1 tablespoon (180g) light brown sugar

 - 1/4 teaspoon salt